ranjith19/chrome-extension-webpack-html2mammoth/README.md

 5. jquery selector
 6. xpath

 This will allow us to add custom html parsers anywhere on the web.
-We can then open it up to devs to contribute.
+We can then open it up to the community to contribute.

-1. Better Design
-2. Refresh option

 ### Long term: